CaptainProton42/TabularSnippet/README.md

 # TabularSnippet
-Creates a snippet for the tabular enviroment from a simple text file containing data.
+Creates a snippet for a LaTex tabular enviroment from a simple text file containing data.